Debugging GTM Data Layer Issues: Expert Solutions

 Now that we’re all set, the next step would be to check if the variable will come up in the preview and debug mode in GTM.

-Once the data has been pushed to the data layer, you can retrieve it and use it to generate reports, such as a Google Analytics report that tells you which author's content has the most engagement.
+Your data has been sent to the data layer.
+You can now get it back and use it to make reports, like a Google Analytics report that tells you which author's content gets the most activity.

-To use this parameter, you can either create a new GA4 event tag or add it to an existing one.
+You can either make a new GA4 event tag or add this parameter to a current one in order to use it.
 In this example, I’m adding to our existing event tag, “Blog Views”.

 You can check it once again using Preview and debug mode in GTM.